gwu-cs-os/gwu_os_editors/tmux/README.md

 The `.tmux.conf` file that is included here provides a minimal set of functionality.
 If you love `tmux`, you will likely end up extending it!
 You can find many great configurations online.
-The functionality provided by this configuration:
+The functionality provided by this configuration follows.

-- You need a way to tell `tmux`, "I want to give you a command".
+First, you need a way to tell `tmux`, "I want to give you a command".
-    This is the command sequence.
+This is called the command sequence.
 In this configuration, the command sequence is `cntl-t` (i.e. hold the `control` button, then press `t`).
-	The next keypresses you make will be interpreted as a command to `tmux`, which are listed in the following.
+The next keypresses you make will be interpreted as a command to `tmux`, which are listed in the following:

 - `c` (`cntl-t` then `c`) will create a new terminal.
     Easy as that.
 - `x` will kill the current terminal, and kill whatever is running in it.